 If you are repeating any of our classes, please let your current instructor know at the beginning of the quarter.
 Please know that you cannot resubmit the same papers from your previous class in your new one.
 Resubmitting papers from a previous class is a form of academic dishonesty and will likely subject you to disciplinary action through the Office of Academic Integrity & Student Conduct (OAISC).

 To add, drop, or change your grade option for this class, please navigate to the Composition Program Enrollment Site.
 The deadlines you will see below are hard deadlines, strictly enforced.

-DROPPING: During the first two weeks of the quarter, you may ask your instructor for a drop code that you can use on WebReg to drop the class.
-You will not be dropped automatically if you simply stop attending class.
-The deadline to drop is Friday of Week 2 at 5:00pm.
-If you would like to petition for a drop based on extenuating and documented circumstances, you must submit an enrollment exception at the School of Humanities website: School of Humanities, Add/Drop Policy https://www.humanities.uci.edu/undergrad/add-drop-policy.
+DROPPING: The deadline to drop is Friday of Week 2 at 5:00pm.
+If you would like to petition for a drop based on extenuating and documented circumstances, you must submit an enrollment exception on Student Access.
+If you stop attending class, you will not automatically be dropped.

 Plagiarism: As you move through your writing classes here at UCI, your instructors will teach you how to use sources properly and fairly.
 If you’d like a primer on plagiarism, click on this link Understanding Plagiarism: https://guides.lib.uci.edu/citations/plagiarism.
 Plagiarism is broad concept defined by actions like 1) a student submitting a paper that takes words, sentences, and paragraphs from another text the student did not write and does not cite as a source; 2) a student having another person do the research and/or writing of any portion of the assignment for them, which includes hiring a person or a company to write essays; 3) a student submitting the same work for more than one class without asking the instructors.